-In response to new 2020 federal guidelines under Title IX, Sexual Misconduct and Sexual Discrimination, the College proposes revisions to its policies that align with the Title IX Education Amendments of 1972, which protects people from discrimination based on sex in education programs or activities that receive federal financial assistance.
-These revisions will put the College in compliance with the new mandates and guidelines.
+In response to new 2020 federal guidelines under Title IX, Sexual Misconduct and Sexual Discrimination, the College proposes revisions to its policies that align with the Title IX Education Amendments of 1972, which protect people from discrimination based on sex in education programs or activities that receive federal financial assistance.
+With these revisions, the College will be in compliance with the new mandates and guidelines.